Crown Fungus

 Crown Fungus, Vancouver Island, BC, photo by Bud Logan

 Crown Fungus is also known as the violet-crowned cup.
 This solitary and beautiful fungus is common in conifer forests in the Pacific Northwest.
 The hollow, round ball of the fruiting body usually fruits in the spring, but on Vancouver Island, it also shows up for summer and autumn fruitings.
-The ball will eventually split from the top and open not unlike the Earth Stars, the interior is hollow and grey at first, but the walls inside go through a gradual change till it is purplish pink.
+The ball will eventually split from the top and open, not unlike the Earth Stars.
+The interior is hollow and grey at first, but the walls inside undergo a gradual change until they are purplish pink.

 Crown Fungus is not recommended for consumption.
-While rated highly by some to eat, the fungal bodies are difficult to clean and a few people are adversely affected by it.
+While some rate it highly for eating, the fungal bodies are difficult to clean, and a few people are adversely affected by it.
 It tastes quite bland and is a bit like eating rubber.

 Crown Fungus, Vancouver Island, BC